-Course M16.2 Name of lecturer; for contact details, see ESB website Prof. Dr. Florian Kapmeier Language of instruc- tion English Credits (ECTS) 3 Total workload 90 hours (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours Learning outcomes This course aims to introduce and train students in managing projects, and especially dealing with complexity in projects.
-Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students will learn about theory, methods, and quantitative tools that are applied to effectively plan, organize, and control projects, and about efficient techniques for managing projects.
+Course M16.2 Name of lecturer; for contact details, see ESB website Prof. Dr. Florian Kapmeier Language of instruction English Credits (ECTS) 3 Total workload 90 hours (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours Learning outcomes This course aims to introduce and train students in managing projects, and especially dealing with complexity in projects.
+Upon completion of this course, participants will have developed the following competencies: Professional competencies: • Students will learn about theory, methods, and quantitative tools that are applied to effectively plan, organize, and control projects, and about efficient techniques for managing projects.
 Students will understand the theory underlying the methods and the tools of project management, incl. work breakdown structure (WBS), Critical Path Method (CPM), Critical Chain Method, Programme Evaluation and Review Techniques (PERT), and Project Risk Management, among others.
 Methodological competencies: Students will develop mechanisms of problem-solving and apply them to project management business cases.
 They will develop competencies to assimilate new knowledge alone or in a group with the support of state-of-the-art textbooks, apply the methods and tools to real-project management challenges and understand their limitations.
+Social competencies:

-Social competencies: Students will improve their intellectual skills including soft, social, communication, mathematical, analytical, synthesising and problem-solving skills.
+Students will improve their intellectual skills including soft, social, communication, mathematical, analytical, synthesising and problem-solving skills.
 As students work primarily in teams they benefit from their team members' skills: students will strengthen their social competence through cooperating with each other, by managing conflicts and giving and receiving feedback.
-Students will also obtain an appreciation for organizational and human aspects in project organizations and project manager soft skills and typical profiles.
-Personal competencies:

-Students will gain personal confidence by building up knowledge, skills and capacities to approach managerial challenges in general and in managing projects in particular.
+Students will also obtain an appreciation for organizational and human Students will also obtain an appreciation for organizational and human aspects in project organizations and project manager soft skills and typi- cal profiles.
+Personal competencies: Students will gain personal confidence by building up knowledge, skills and capacities to approach managerial challenges in general and in managing projects in particular.
 They also learn how to present logical and convincing arguments.
 Course-specific contributions to AoL competency goals (CG 1-6) CG1: The course is taught in English.
 By completion of the course, students will be able to understand and articulate the relevant building blocks of project management in English.
 CG2: Students collaborate in international teams to prepare and hold a presentation on a topic of managing projects.
 They work in other international teams on other issues on project management in class, thus reflecting on the different cultural dimensions.
-Furthermore, one topic is especially focusing on project management in the international context.
-CG4: Students develop mechanisms of problem-solving to real-life project management cases.
-While they learn the building blocks of project management, students acquire the ability to apply general concepts to specific situations.
+Furthermore, one topic is especially focussing on project management in the international context.
+CG4: Students develop mechanisms of problem-solving to real-life project management, students acquire the ability to apply general concepts to specific situations.
 Also, students prepare real-life project management cases with reference to the theoretical concepts learned.
 CG6: Students are introduced to how digital technology supports managing large complex and international projects.
-Contents/ indicative syllabus Introduction to project management Projects in the organizational structure Challenges in managing international projects Project activity and risk planning Project budgeting: costs and risks Project scheduling: network techniques Resource allocation Project monitoring, project control, project auditing Project termination Teaching and learning methodology Seminar-style course, discussion of cases, computer-based project simulation and methods for project planning, team tasks and presentation to the plenum, team assessments.
-Miscellaneous Guest lecture Indicative reading list Required readings Meredith, J.R., Mantel, S.J.
+Contents/ Introduction to project management indicative syllabus Projects in the organizational structure Challenges in managing international projects Project activity and risk planning Project budgeting: costs and risks Project scheduling: network techniques Resource allocation Project monitoring, project control, project auditing Project termination Teaching and learning methodology Seminar-style course, discussion of cases, computer-based project simulation and methods for project planning, team tasks and presentation to the plenum, team assessments.
+Miscellaneous Guest lecture Indicative Required readings reading list Meredith, J.R., Mantel, S.J.
 (2019).
 Project Management: A Managerial Approach (10th ed.).
 Wiley.

+ment.
+Management Science, 50(12), 1674-1689.

 Project Management Institute (2017).
 A Guide to the Project Management Body of Knowledge (6th ed.).
 Newton Square.
-Recommended readings Goldratt, E. (1997).
-Critical chain.
-The North River Press.
-Levy, F.K., Thomson, G.L., Wiest, J.D.
-(1963).
-The ABCs of Critical Path Method.
-Harvard Business Review, 41(5), 98-108.